jfpatrick/accsoft-gui-rad-comrad/docs/intro.rst

 #.
 Save the form
 #.
 Open the form inside ComRAD runtime
 #.
 When needed, modify form in ComRAD Designer and reload it in ComRAD runtime app
+#.
+Once the application is complete, release it for deployment

 .. note:: For alternative workflows, e.g. mixing ComRAD Designer with Python-based GUIs; or excluding
           ComRAD Designer from the loop altogether, please consult the